LedererLab/aggregated_knockoffs/README.md

 The files `lib/CenteringByGMM.R`,`lib/CLRTransformation.R`,`lib/DataUS012018.R`,`lib/ImportData.R`, `SelectIndLinCols.R` and `lib/TransformData.R` are used to import and transform the bacteria phyla and BMI data of United State from `RealData/ag-cleaned_L2.txt`.
 The data we used contains 8404 samples and 58 phyla.

-We provide the code `RealDataAnalysis_AGP.R` to estimate the bacteria phyla that have an influence on the BMI.
+We provide the code `RealDataAnalysis_AGP.R` to estimate the bacteria phyla that may have an influence on the BMI.

 ## Repository Authors